AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • The channels it should be deployed on and the number of users it should reach

-• The application area (i.e., sales, customer service, marketing, etc) Its conversational tone
+• The application area’s conversational tone (i.e., sales, customer service, marketing, etc)

 • An integration that goes beyond API connections and connects the chatbot to the CRM, ERP, payment gateways, and more

 • Whether or not it’d need advanced NLP, ML, or generative AI capabilities.
-This is usually determined by the use case.
+The use case usually determines this.
 For example, a lead generation chatbot needs advanced AI functionality, whereas an FAQ chatbot can be rule-based.

 • Customization level